-Surgery is often a stressful event, and post-surgery pain can be frustrating to deal with.
-Finding a way to manage pain after surgery is important, and CBD can be a useful tool in reducing both pain and inflammation.
+Surgery is often a stressful event, and post-surgery pain can be frustrating to deal with through narcotics that leave you with apathy and constipation.
+Therefore, finding a way to manage pain after surgery is important, and Cannabinoid (CBD) may be a useful tool in reducing both pain and inflammation.

-Let’s discuss how CBD can be used for pain caused by surgery and how it is useful for a safe recovery.
+Let’s discuss how CBD may be used to relieve pain caused by surgery and how it is useful for a safe recovery.

 One study on kidney transplant recipients showed pain reduction in most of the participants taking CBD.
 Another study done on rats with arthritis pain concluded that CBD applied topically reduced pain and inflammation in the rats.
 Yet another study proved the benefit of using cannabinoids for neuropathic pain.

-As with any supplement, check with your doctor before taking CBD if you take other medications.
-Though CBD does not have any known negative side effects, it can potentially interfere with another medication you are taking.
+As with any supplement, if you take other prescription drugs, check with your doctor before taking CBD.
+Though CBD does not have any known negative severe side effects, it can potentially interfere with another medication you are taking.
 Your doctor can let you know if there would be any potential drug interactions.

-CBD has a proven track record of providing pain relief for various conditions.
-So, if you are anticipating pain post-surgery then CBD may be a great option for you.
+CBD has been shown to provide pain relief for various conditions.
+So, if you are anticipating pain post-surgical pain, then CBD may be a great option for you.

 Browse our collection of CBD products to find the best fit for you!